martijnvanbrummelen/nwipe/README.md

 Then do the standard ./configure --prefix=/usr && make && make install

-If you wish to work & make changes to this code you may prefer to use ./configure --prefix=/usr CFLAGS='-O0 -g -Wall -Wextra' && make && make install
+If your a developer and want to work on this code, you may prefer to use ./configure --prefix=/usr CFLAGS='-O0 -g -Wall -Wextra' && make && make install

 The '-O0 -g' flags disable optimisations, this is required if your debugging with